kushti/dexy-stable/spec/gort.md

 * for first two years, 60 GORTs per hour also going to Gold Cooperative, developers behind DexyGold and (Gluon-Based) SigGold
 * Dexy and SigGold (and maybe more gold-related products in future) are sending 0.2% of fees to buyback contract which is buying back GORTs from GORT/ERG LP and sending them to oracle pool contract

+In total, 1,051,200 GORT will be released to Gold Cooperative.

 References
 ----------